-On the right you see the result of using Show Formulas when looking at the Markup table from the Trace Dependents section just above .
+On the right you see the result of using Show Formulas when looking at the Markup table used above.
 In this view you can print all formulas in the current sheet!

 A really nice feature of this view is that as the user moves between formulas in the worksheet, all referenced cells are highlighted in colour!
 In this example moving between the formulas in column B will highlight the corresponding cell in column A and the constant in cell E1.

 It would be impossible for an Excel user to think that they are a very fluent Excel user if they struggle with choosing the proper type of references for the situation at hand.
 Hopefully this detailed article has helped you shed some light on the topic of Relative, Mixed and Absolute references.

 Download the Zip file containing an Excel workbook with the sample used in this post and a cheat sheet explaining all this in a concise manner.